-Kicking the ball is a fundamental skill in soccer used for passing and shooting.
-Producing a good kick is mostly about balance and composure.
-It takes a lot of practice and repetition when you are learning any technique, so the following tutorial is merely a reference that should be supplemented by many hours of training.
+Kicking is a fundamental soccer skill used for passing and shooting the ball.
+Producing a good kick is a combination of balance and composure.
+It takes a lot of practice when learning any technique, but through training and repetition you too can learn to strike the ball like a pro.

 Techniques for kicking the ball